GFDRR/CCDR-tools/_sources/docs/EAI.md

 ## SCRIPT OVERVIEW

 The [python notebooks](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/CCDR.ipynb) performs combination of hazard and exposure geodata from global datasets according to user input and settings, and returns a risk score in the form of Expected Annual Impact (EAI) for baseline (reference period).
-This is possible when both probabilistic hazards datasets and impact model are provided.
+This is possible when both [**probabilistic hazards datasets**](intro-hazard.md) and aligned [**impact model**](intro-vulnerability.md) are provided.
 In relation to the global datasets currently available, these is possible for:

-- [Flood hazard](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Flood.ipynb): using water depth as hazard intensity measure, calculates mortality over population and damage over built-up.
+- [Floods](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Flood.ipynb): using water depth as hazard intensity measure, calculates mortality over population and damage over built-up.
 - [Tropical Cyclone - Strong Winds](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Tropical_cyclones.ipynb): using wind speed as hazard intensity measure, calculates wind damage over built-up.

 The script runs on one country and one hazard at time to keep the calculation time manageable.